Mag.art.

 PhD

-Sarah Haslinger is a passionate singer, fan of the Salzburg State Theatre and Festival with insider knowledge, senior scientist at the Department of Musicology, and employee in the Department of Quality Management and Development Planning.
-She enjoys tracing exciting personalities from Salzburg's cultural life in walks, guided tours and publications, and is interested in the history, reception and canonisation of opera and music theatre.
-She also has a penchant for Salzburg's institutional history and an interest in addressing current topics such as sustainability and climate change in musicological discourse.
+Sarah Haslinger is a passionate singer, an informed enthusiast of the Salzburg State Theatre and the Salzburg Festival, Senior Scientist at the Department of Musicology, and a team member of the Department of Quality Management and Development Planning.
+She enjoys tracing the paths of noteworthy personalities from Salzburg’s cultural life through walks, guided tours and publications, and is particularly interested in the history of opera, including its reception and the development of the operatic canon.
+Further research interests include Salzburg’s institutional history, as well as current topics such as sustainability and climate change in a musical context.

-Born in Upper Austria in 1990, Sarah Haslinger began playing the piano at an early age, which was soon followed by oboe and - as a brief intermezzo - flute lessons.
-She completed her studies in music education with a focus on singing at the Mozarteum University and German studies at the Paris Lodron University of Salzburg in 2015 with honours and a thesis on the reception of Paracelsus in music.
+Born in Upper Austria in 1990, Sarah Haslinger took piano lessons from an early age, soon followed by oboe and – as a brief interlude – flute.
+After studying music education with a focus on singing at the Mozarteum University and German language and literature at the University of Salzburg, she completed her doctorate at the Mozarteum in 2025 with a thesis on Bernhard Paumgartner and the Salzburg Festival.

-In addition to her research and teaching activities, she completed the course for university didactics at the Paris Lodron University of Salzburg in 2020 and obtained the certificate for university lecturers in ‘Education for Sustainable Development’ from the Alliance of Sustainable Universities in Austria in 2022 to 2023.
-She is also involved in the works council for artistic and scientific staff, the working group for equal treatment issues and the working group for sustainability.
+In addition to her teaching and research activities, she completed training in university didactics at the University of Salzburg in 2020 and was awarded the certificate for university lecturers in “Education for Sustainable Development” by the Alliance of Sustainable Universities in Austria in 2023.
+She is also a union representative for the university’s artistic and academic staff, and a member of the Equal Opportunities Task Force and the Working Group for Sustainability.

-At the Mozarteum University Salzburg, Sarah Haslinger has also been working in the Department of Quality Management and Development Planning since October 2024.
+Since October 2024, Sarah Haslinger has also been working in the Department of Quality Management and Development Planning.